Cohort 3 (2021)

 Project External Partner: Neuranics

-Development of US based device for intracranial ventriculostomy
+Development of Ultrasound based device for intracranial ventriculostomy

 Project External Partner: Astroin